-Drought 2012 Information from above
+See Drought 2012 Information from above

-It is certain that Grand Island will be impacted by severe weather - perhaps as often as each year.
-In these events, it should be expected to witness large hail, high winds, and intense rain in the summer, and large snowfalls, ice, and bitter windchills in the winter.
-Although it is certainly possible, it is less likely that Grand Island will be directly impacted by a tornado.
+Given the historical patterns of annual severe weather events each year as shown throughout this plan, Grand Island expects at least one lesser impact incident each year.
+In these lesser impact, even almost routine events, it should be expected to witness thunderstorms, high winds, and intense rain in the summer, and large snowfalls, ice, and bitter windchills in the winter.
+Les likely, but probable every few years are instances if large hail, blizzards and ice storms.